TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 Keep in mind that projects in this repository are command line driven.
 In other words, **input should always be pulled off the command line as command line arguments** rather than prompted and accepted on standard input.
+This allows us to perform quick and easy black box testing by passing command line arguments and observing the output.

 #### Languages